efrendiaz/stripe-challenge/README.md

 $ git diff --no-prefix master > solution.patch
 ```

 Send the generated patch file to **challenge@funnelthecake.com** with the subject line: **Rails Challenge**.
 In the body of the email, please explain your thought process and why you chose to solve it the way you did.
+Please do not submit a pull request!